 Magic is just energy, after all.

-So people, especially those who had a lot to lose, feared what the poet’s magic could do.
+So people, especially those who had a lot to lose, feared the fire of a poet’s magic.
 If it was said a poet could raise boils with his blistering satire, everyone believed it, and no one wanted to risk their honour.

 So it is not at all surprising, then, that Ferdia reluctantly agreed to fight against his foster-brother, Cuchullain, in single combat, rather than be shamed by the poets and satirists that sneaky Queen Medb threatened him with during the long, drawn out campaign of the Cattle Raid of Cooley.

-So what was the woman’s great crime?
-She was promised to marry King Conchubar, and so refused to sleep with the evil poet and his two sons.
-Don’t blame her.
+And the woman’s great crime?
+She refused to sleep with the evil poet and his two sons because she was promised in marriage to King Conchobar of Ulster.
+Well, I for one don’t blame her.
 However, she was so ashamed of the three boils which appeared on her face, that she died there and then.
-Nice.
+Women seem to have a habit of dying on the spot in Irish mythology, particularly when shamed.

 The glám dicenn often resulted in death.
 In another story, which appears in Cormac’s Glossary, Nede is the greatest fili in all the land, and adopted son of the King, Caear.
 Nede composes a glám dicenn against Caear in the hope of deposing him, marrying his Queen and usurping his position.